nmcspadden/OutsetDockProfiler/README.md

   --once                load profile once, not every login -s IDENTITY, --sign IDENTITY
-                        sign package with valid identity
+                        sign package with valid identity -v VERSION, --version VERSION
+                        version for package, defaults to 1.0
 ```

 The required arguments are `--profile` (path to a profile) and `--name` (the name of the user to trigger the profile installation).